JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 annotation class JsonExclude
 ```

-Annotations without arguments can be placed on the same line:
+Annotations without arguments may be placed on the same line:

 ``` kotlin
 @JsonExclude @JvmField
 var x: String
 ```

-A single annotation without arguments should be placed on the same line as the corresponding declaration:
+A single annotation without arguments may be placed on the same line as the corresponding declaration:

 ``` kotlin
 @Test fun foo() { ... }